Thesis

 - SoB – 2 copies (1 hardcover, 1 stitched binding)

 TIP!
-If your work is extremely long (more than 100 pages), enter the estimated number of pages in the generator and the cover will be adjusted to your work.
-If your work is extremely short (less than 40 pages), contact the printer where you will be binding your work – it may be necessary to arrange for an alternative cover/print format.
+If your work is extremely long (more than 100 pages), enter the estimated number of pages in the generator and the cover will be adjusted.
+If your work is extremely short (less than 40 pages), contact the printer where you will be binding your work – it may be necessary to arrange an alternative cover/print format.